ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 # Summary

 In this work I show how the classical Linux tools may be leveraged to solve modern problems.
 I show that hundreds of millions of records may be processed in under a minute at scale.
 I show the results that offer insight into the data without employing any formal sophisticated algorithms.
-I am sure more sophisticated tools could be used to get refined results and gain better insights but this is my take.
+I am sure more sophisticated tools could be used to get refined results and gain better insights -- this is my take.
 I won the data challenge contest that year.